cdjq/DFRobot_MCP23017/README.md

 int digitalWrite(ePin_t pin, uint8_t level);

 /**
  * @brief Read digital pin.
-The pin needs to be set to output mode before reading.
+The pin needs to be set to input mode before reading.
  * @param pin Pin number, it could be all enumeration values (eGPA0-eGPB7/ 0-15) included in ePin_t.
  * @return Return High or Low
  */